TreHom/ElisaGame/README.md

 Copy the repo.
 Build.
-Run on emuator or real device.
+Run on emulator or real device.